Semi-Supervised Empirical Risk Minimization: Using unlabeled data to improve prediction: Semi-Supervised OLS

 When $\sigma^2 \in \left[\Breve{F}(\beta), \Breve{U}(\beta) \right]$, $\Breve{\beta}$ outperforms both the null model and the standard OLS estimator.
 The maximum difference between $\Breve{\beta}$ and the second best estimator occurs when $\sigma^2 = \tilde{t}(\beta)$, where $ R(\tilde{\beta}) = R(0) = R(\hat{\beta})$, and is an $O(1/n)$ term. \end{proof}

-Theorem \ref{Normal_Covariates_Thm} provides a theoretical analysis for the case of Gaussian covariates, resulting in explicit expressions for the out-sample loss of the three estimators under discussion and the null model.
-This result can be generalized to an asymptotic setting over a wide class of distributions.
-Consider an asymptotic setup where $p/n \to \gamma\in(0,1)$ and $\beta^T\Sigma \beta \to \tau^2$ as $n\to \infty$.
-Then for the OLS model with Gaussian covariates, we can simply write:
+Theorem \ref{Normal_Covariates_Thm} provides a theoretical analysis for the case of Gaussian covariates, resulting in explicit expressions for the out-of-sample loss of the three estimators under discussion and the null model.
+Consider an asymptotic setup where $p/n \to \gamma\in(0,1)$ and $\beta^T\Sigma \beta \to \tau^2$ as $n\to \infty$, then for the OLS model with Gaussian covariates, we can simply write: